HeavyMedl/HowToJavaScript/README.md

 	}
 	```

 We need to once again refactor our `getFile` function so that it accepts an **Event Listener**. *Events* are "things" that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can "react" on these events.
-We're going to leveraging the native function, `document.addEventListener` to attach a "onload" event to the assets we dynamically fetch with our `getFile` function.
+We're going to leverage the native function, `document.addEventListener` to attach a "onload" event to the assets we dynamically fetch with our `getFile` function.

 In this context, we need to make sure that jQuery is loaded before we do anything that involves calling the `changeLead` function as part of our script.
 Refactor your `getFile` function to accept a **callback** function and to use `document.addEventListener`.